SavvyOpen/.github/profile/README.md

+## Savvy Open

-Open-source software organization founded and maintained by
+Founded and maintained by
 **Chung Lim Lee**